Trump, 'not backing down' in effort to count citizens amid census fight, announces executive order

 DOJ spokesperson Kerri Kupec told Fox News that Trump's "alternative path" ended the legal fight over the citizenship question.

-“The Supreme Court held that Secretary Ross reasonably concluded that including the citizenship question on the 2020 decennial census would provide the most complete and accurate citizenship information, but it invalidated his decision to include that question on other grounds," Kupec said.
-"The Department of Justice disagrees with the Supreme Court’s decision.
+"The Supreme Court held that Secretary Ross reasonably concluded that including the citizenship question on the 2020 decennial census would provide the most complete and accurate citizenship information, but it invalidated his decision to include that question on other grounds," Kupec said.

+She added: "The Department of Justice disagrees with the Supreme Court’s decision.
 Today’s Executive Order represents an alternative path to collecting the best citizenship data now available, which is vital for informed policymaking and numerous other reasons.
-Accordingly, the Department will promptly inform the courts that the Government will not include a citizenship question on the 2020 decennial census.”
+Accordingly, the Department will promptly inform the courts that the Government will not include a citizenship question on the 2020 decennial census."

+Kristen Clarke, the executive director and president of the Lawyers’ Committee for Civil Rights Under Law, which has challenged the citizenship question in court, told Fox News she had "grave concerns about the administration’s continued dogged pursuit of citizenship information for what appear to be improper, discriminatory and unconstitutional uses."

+"There simply was no legally sound basis that would have allowed President Trump to make an end run around the Supreme Court’s decision blocking the citizenship question on the Census," Clarke said.
+"By prolonging this battle, the administration has sowed chaos and confusion. ...
+We will use every tool in our arsenal to police the administration should their executive action violate constitutional or legally-protected rights."

 The president had said last week that he was "very seriously" considering an executive order to try to force the citizenship question's inclusion.